(914) 315-7033

 Feces Cleanup & Attic Decontamination

-Professional decontamination involves sealing off the space, removing all contaminated insulation in sealed bags, HEPA-vacuuming the entire area, applying antimicrobial treatment, and re-insulating.
+Professional decontamination involves sealing off the space, removing all contaminated insulation in sealed bags, HEPA-vacuuming the entire area, applying antimicrobial treatments, and re-insulating.
 Our technicians wear full hazmat-grade protective equipment.

 Raccoon damage and decontamination may be covered by your homeowners insurance depending on your policy.
 We document the damage, provide detailed reports, and work with your adjuster.
 Learn more about our attic decontamination service.